 The cloudier part of the year begins around March 7 and lasts for 6.1 months, ending around September 11.

 The cloudiest month of the year at Gimpo International Airport is July, during which on average the sky is overcast or mostly cloudy 53% of the time.

 Cloud Cover Categories at Gimpo International Airport

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days at Gimpo International Airport varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone at Gimpo International Airport is July, with an average of 15.8 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 53% on July 22.